djamespeabody/social-identity-lab-website/content/research/affiliates.md

 active = true  # Activate this widget? true/false
 weight = 45  # Order that this section will appear.

-title = "The HSU Social Identity lab works collaboratively with the following labs:" subtitle = ""
+title = "<p align="center">The HSU Social Identity lab works collaboratively with the following labs:</p>" subtitle = ""

 [design]